Homebrew Installation

 | Old Name | New Tool | Purpose | Homebrew Formula |

-The original kubectl-claude tried to do too much in one binary:
+The original `kubectl-claude` tried to do too much in binary:

 - Diagnostics (logs, events, RBAC, security checks)